emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 Great work!
 Now we have a view router that can switch between the `SignInView` and `ContentView` based on the `loggedIn` status in our DApp.
 But how do we update this variable from our other views?

 One option is to use another property wrapper called `@Binding`.
-Just like the `$` we added to our TextField variable in a previous lesson, the `@Binding` property wrapper binds a variable accross views so either view can read or write to the contents of a variable.
-To see how this works lets add a new variable to our `SignInView`, add the following just above the `body`
+Just like the `$` we added to our TextField variable in a previous lesson, the `@Binding` property wrapper binds a variable across views so either view can read or write to the contents of a variable.
+To see how this works let's add a new variable to our `SignInView`, add the following just above the `body`

 ```swift
 @Binding var loggedIn: Bool